Amend Your Lease

 You could be exposed to this after a divorce even though you may have followed the terms of your divorce settlement agreement precisely, and are not at fault in any way with regard to your spouse’s apartment.
 If you had a rent-stabilized or rent-controlled apartment, your spouse will then probably move to a new location at a much higher rent, and may sue you to cover the additional cost.
 If you have children, not only does it raise issues as to the suitability of their living arrangements, but you can be more liable for additional child support payment based on their increased needs.

 There’s also the possibility your spouse may deliberately not pay the rent, to precipitate circumstances that result in a move to a better apartment, which you have to pay for.

 An additional concern is the luxury decontrol provision of the rent stabilization code.
 If the apartment you shared while married is rent-stabilized, and the rent is currently over $2,000 a month, your spouse may lose rent-stabilized rights if the household income exceeds $175,000.

 An experienced landlord tenant attorney can help you with these matters.
 The first issue to deal with will be whether or not the landlord will change the name on the lease.
-Your divorce settlement should be very clear and precise about changing the names on the lease to avoid your being exposed to the liability of being sued for your spouse's nonpayment of rent.
-Your settlement could stipulate that any additional rent or security deposit payments you incur as a result of nonpayment or being blacklisted is either subtracted from the maintenance you pay, or are considered as a credit towards it.
+Your divorce settlement should be very clear and precise about changing the names on the lease to avoid you being exposed to the liability of being sued for your spouse’s nonpayment of rent.
+Your settlement could stipulate that any additional rent or security deposit payments you incur as a result of nonpayment or being blacklisted is either subtracted from the maintenance you pay, or is considered as a credit towards it.

 No protective measure is foolproof.
-Even with this provision, the Court may still order you to pay for the cost of a new home at a higher rent, in the form of increased child support.
-However, you're still safer having it in your settlement agreement than not.
+Even with this provision, the court may still order you to pay for the cost of a new home at a higher rent, in the form of increased child support.
+However, you’re still safer having it in your settlement agreement than not.